t04glovern/aws-greener-grass/.blog/greengrass-secure-tunnel/README.md

 ## Introduction

 AWS IoT Secure Tunneling is a managed proxy meant for devices positioned behind secure firewalls on remote sites.
 A secure tunnel can be created using temporary credentials allowing access to the device on configurable ports.
-The secure tunneling process requies a bidirectional link to be estabilished before communication can proceed.
+The secure tunneling process requires a bidirectional link to be established before communication can proceed.

-This post aims to demisify the setup and management process of AWS IoT Secure Tunneling by demonstrating an end to end example.
+This post aims to demystifying the setup and management process of AWS IoT Secure Tunneling by demonstrating an end to end example.

 ## How it works